Taiwof/superstore-powerbi-dashboard/README.md

 - Add a customer-level deep dive

 ## 📌 Notes
-The `.pbix` file will be uploaded once the dashboard is completed.
+The `.pbix` file and screenshots will be uploaded once the Power BI dashboard is completed.